pravega/pravega/documentation/src/docs/controller-service.md

 structure that stores a sequence of bytes.
 A Stream Segment on its own is agnostic to the presence of other Stream Segments and is not aware of its logical relationship with its peer Stream Segments.
 The Segment Store, which owns and manages these Stream Segments, does not have any notion of a Stream.
-A Stream is a logical view conceptualized by Controller by composing a dynamically changing set of Stream Segments that satisfy a predefined set of logical invariants.
-The Controller provides the Stream abstraction and orchestrates all lifecycle operations on a Pravega Stream while ensuring that the abstraction stays consistent.
+A Stream is a logical view built by the Controller and consists of a dynamically changing set of Stream Segments that satisfy a predefined set of invariants.
+The Controller provides the Stream abstraction and orchestrates all lifecycle operations on a Pravega Stream while ensuring its consistency.

 The Controller plays a central role in the lifecycle of a Stream:
 _creation_, _modification_, [_scaling_](pravega-concepts.md#elastic-streams-auto-scaling), and _deletion_.
-It does these by
-maintaining metadata per Stream and performs requisite operations on Stream Segments when required.
+To implement these operations, the Controller manages both a Stream's metadata and its associated Stream Segments.
 For example, as part of Stream’s lifecycle, new segments can be created and existing segments can be sealed.
 The Controller decides on performing these operations by ensuring the availability and consistency of the Streams for the clients accessing them.